 - Adiabatic cooling: Facilities that operate in hot conditions may need the pressure changes of adiabatic cooling.
-For hot climates, a pressurized system can help cool the water to even lower temperatures than traditional methods can achieve.
+A pressurized system can help cool the water to even lower temperatures than traditional methods can achieve.

-- Variable speeds: To maximize energy efficiency without sacrificing cooling power, closed systems use variable speeds.
-This allows for greater control over the cooling process.
-Compared to fans that only have on-off controls, variable fans cut energy use up to 25 percent.
+- Variable speeds: Closed systems use variable speeds to maximize energy efficiency without sacrificing cooling power.
+This feature allows for greater control over the cooling process.
+Compared to fans that only have on-off controls, variable fans cut energy use up to 25%.

 Adaptability makes closed systems a better option for variable climates, but ultimately the upkeep of the system will determine its cost over time.
-Luckily, closed-loop systems have a design that reduces the need for regular, rigorous cleaning and maintenance.
+Luckily, closed loop systems have a design that reduces the need for regular, rigorous cleaning and maintenance.
 Effective pretreatment defends against the majority of closed loop system concerns.

 3. Minimizes Exposure to Contaminants

-Closed-loop systems do not have an opening to the air, but this does not mean the system has complete protection from foreign matter in the water.
-However, the water gets exposed to a minimal amount of pollutants.
-Reducing the contaminants and debris in the system extends the life of the entire system by lengthening the amount of time before components need replacements.
+Closed loop systems do not have an opening to the air, but this does not mean the system has complete protection from foreign matter in the water.
+Reducing the contaminants and debris in the system extends the entire system's life by lengthening the amount of time before components need replacements.

-Thanks to the closed design, with well-treated and monitored water, the system can go weeks between chemical treatments.
-In a system without any leaks, as long as water monitoring and treatment occur regularly, this scheduling should suffice.
-However, if the system contains holes, chemical treatment of the water will not result in the balance needed.
-If you neglect the system too long, it can develop leaks, which makes it harder to maintain.
+Thanks to the closed design, the system can go weeks between chemical treatments with well-treated and monitored water.
+In a system without any leaks, as long as water monitoring and treatment occur regularly, this scheduling should suffice to minimize pollutants.
+If you neglect the system too long, it can develop leaks which make it harder to maintain.

 - Sodium nitrite: Sodium nitrite has a counterintuitive function.
-This chemical purposefully corrodes the entire system evenly, but with even corrosion, there are no uneven spots for additional wear.
+This chemical purposefully corrodes the entire system evenly so that the even corrosion leaves no uneven spots for additional wear.
 The downside to using sodium nitrite in a closed system comes from bacteria in the system.
 Certain bacteria consume sodium nitrite, which increases their population.
 High levels of bacteria can create films that contribute to corrosion.